- For years John Appleby provided information about HANA to the market.

 Yet Bluefin Solutions wrote an article about C/4 as a functioning product right after it was acquired.
-Does Bluefin Solutions actually have resources in Hybris, CallidusCloud and Gigya?
+Does Bluefin Solutions have resources in Hybris, CallidusCloud, and Gigya?
 Again, how are all these various areas of expertise fitting into the number of consultants that Bluefin Solutions has?

-It looks extremely likely that Appleby was particularly motivated to exaggerate HANA’s capabilities and Bluefin Solutions’ HANA practice due to an impending acquisition by some company (the winner being Mindtree).
+It looks incredibly likely that Appleby was particularly motivated to exaggerate HANA’s capabilities and Bluefin Solutions’ HANA practice due to an impending acquisition by some company (the winner being Mindtree).